seahkahyen/warframe-market-analysis/README.md

 Warframe Market is an online platform where players can trade in-game items such as mods, prime parts, and other resources in the popular video game Warframe.

-The Warframe Market Data Analysis project is designed to retrieve and use machine learning to analyze in-game item pricing information from the Warframe Market API.
+The Warframe Market Data Analysis project is designed to retrieve item data from its API and use machine learning to analyze and predict future item prices.

 # Project Overview